unlock-protocol/unlock/PULL_REQUEST_TEMPLATE.md

 # Checklist:

 - [ ] 1 PR, 1 purpose: my Pull Request applies to a single purpose
-  - [ ] It references and cleanly addresses an existing, filed issue ID
   - [ ] This PR only contains configuration changes (package.json, etc.)
   - [ ] This PR only contains code changes (if configuration changes are required, do a separate PR first, then re-base)
 - [ ] My code follows the style guidelines of this project, including naming conventions